Nicho-Link/Reinforcement-Learning-Mario-Agent/README.md

-# Reinforcement-Learning
-Repo for the Course "Reinforcement Learning"

-## Train an own Super-Mario-Bros Agent
+# Train an own Super-Mario-Bros Agent with Reinforcement Learning